sindresorhus/map-obj/readme.md

 ##### deep

-Type: `boolean|Function`<br>
+Type: `boolean|DeepKeyFilter`<br>
 Default: `false`

 Recurse nested objects and objects in arrays.

 If using a boolean value it applies to all keys in all nested objects.
-If using a function
+If using a `DeepKeyFilter`

-- It has signature `deep(key)`.
+- It has signature `deep(sourceKey)`.
-- It must return a single boolean value: `true|false` if the nested object should be mapped
+- It must return a single boolean value: `true|false` if the nested object belonging to `sourceKey` should be mapped

 ##### target